 What about tog?

 Blankets such as duvets and comforters are often categorized and sold by tog.
-Tog is a measure of thermal resistance and meaning how much warmth it can keep based on the outside temperature.
+Tog measures thermal resistance and means how much warmth it can keep based on the outside temperature.
 Low tog value items are trapping less heat than higher tog value ones.
 So if you have to decide between duvets by tog value, you can refer to these categories:

 - Lightweight summer duvet: 3.0-4-5 tog

 - Spring/Winter medium weight duvet: 7.5-10.5 tog

 - Weight Winter duvet:12.5-16.5 tog

 We can distinguish two main types of fillings that are used for bedding, natural and synthetic ones.
 Synthetic duvets are an excellent choice if you suffer from allergies; natural products are lightweight but warm.